Patrick-Dolan/bank-account/README.md

 ## Description

-_This allows you to create a bank account then increase or decrease the amount in the account._
+_This allows you to create a bank account then increase or decrease the amount in the account.
+It also allows you to create multiple accounts, see how much money is in them, and transfer money between accounts._

 ## Setup/Installation Requirements